rytswd/get-istio-multicluster/README.md

 > 📍 NOTE 📍
 >
-> This repository is not an exhaustive example by any means.
-You are expected to be somewhat familiar with Istio's features.
+> This repository does not aim to be exhaustive by any means.
+Many of the examples are You are expected to be somewhat familiar with Istio's features.

+## Contents

 | Setup        | Istio Version | Description                                                            |
 | ------------ | ------------- | ---------------------------------------------------------------------- |